◾Dynamic Rewards

 Are the "credits" consumed when bonus results are 0, not defined, or negative

-Credits are consumed in all listed cases, the computing resources are used no mater if the results make sense from business perspective or not.
+Credits are consumed in all listed cases; computing resources are used regardless of whether the results make sense from a business perspective.

 Why do some bonuses fail to calculate?